Acoustics and Vibration Animations

 Comparing Circular and Sinusoidal Motion

 I created the animation because I wanted to show how circular motion in the complex plane is related to the sine and cosine functions used to describe simple harmonic motion.
-As a point rotates counterclockwise around a circular path in the complex plane the real component (blue line) oscillates back and forth along the real axis as a cosine function.
-Meanwhile, the height of the imaginary component (red line) oscillates up and down as a sine function.
+As a point rotates counterclockwise around a circular path in the complex plane the real component (the projection onto the horizontal axes, indicated in blue) oscillates back and forth along the real (horizontal) axis as a cosine function.
+Meanwhile, the height of the imaginary component (red line corresponding to the projection of the circular motion onto the vertical axis) oscillates up and down as a sine function.